 Barber Academy in Pennsylvania

-Barbering is one of the world’s oldest professions; with a history dating back thousands of years.
-In fact, archeologists found evidence of barbering as far back as the glacial age, when rocks, bone and shells were sharpened and used as cutting tools.
+Barbering is one of the world’s oldest professions, with a history dating back thousands of years.
+In fact, archeologists found evidence of barbering as far back as the glacial age, when rocks, bones and shells were sharpened and used as cutting tools.